CookieJarApps/SmartCookieWeb/README.md

  <a href='https://f-droid.org/en/packages/com.cookiegames.smartcookie/'><img alt='Get it on F-Droid' src='https://gitlab.com/fdroid/artwork/-/raw/master/badge/get-it-on-en.png' height="50"/></a>
  <a href='https://cookiejarapps.com/device/'><img alt='Try this app in your browser' src='https://storeimg.com/uploads/6009aab9069a2.png' height="50"/></a>
 <p align="center"><a href="https://github.com/CookieJarApps/SmartCookieWeb-beta"><b>Beta Releases</b></a> &bull; <a href="https://help.cookiejarapps.com"><b>FAQ</b></a> &bull; <a href="https://smartcookieweb.com"><b>Website</b></a> &bull; <a href="https://smartcookieweb.com/contributors.php"><b>Contributors</b></a></p>
-<h5 align="center">Important note: Google recently announced that embedded browser frameworks, or any browsers that fake their user agent will be banned from Google sign in starting January next year.
-If you notice any issues signing in to Google apps, even with your user agent set to 'mobile', please open an issue as soon as possible so I can invesigate</h5>
+<h4 align="center"><em>Important note: Google recently announced that embedded browser frameworks, or any browsers that fake their user agent will be banned from Google sign in starting January next year.
+If you notice any issues signing in to Google apps, even with your user agent set to 'mobile', please open an issue as soon as possible so I can invesigate</em></h4>

 ---